binarysculptor/wallet/doc/build-osx.md

         make check

-5. (Optional) You can also install pivxd to your path:
+5. (Optional) You can also install libertyd to your path:

         make install